movalex/BMD_requests/README.md

 27. Additional Subview options: a.
 Add ability to drag a subview outside of the view panel b.
 Add ability to display multiple subviews in a separate standalone panel next to each view (like a slide out drawer) instead of just as overlays withint the views.

 28. Bring back tabbed view in the lower part between different aspect like nodes, spline, key frames.
-The current solution when you have half of the space for each function its not ideal, there is not enough space to work.
-So to go from the Nodes to Spline and back we have to do 4 clicks to instead of two.
-Adding shortcut would also useful.
+The current solution of having half of the space for each function is not ideal, there's just not enough space to work.
+So to go from the Nodes to Spline and back we have to do 4 clicks to instead of 2.
+Adding shortcut would be also useful.

 29. The scaling on 4K monitors is problematic in Fusion and also in Resolve, there is only two options: 100% and 200%.
 On 4K laptop screen the scaling looks fine but on 32 inch 4K monitor the 100% is too small to see and 200% is too big, taking avay lots of space with no use that could be used to view the image or navigate the node graph.